indeskyz/self-bot/README.md

 **all times must be converted to seconds**

-_you do not need to use these times as you can just leave the default wait time of 2 hours set but there are provided for convience_
+_you do not need to use these times within the bump_times list as you can just leave the default value of wait_time found within **config.py** which is 2 hours.
+These are provided for convience_

 - 2 hours
 - 2 hours & 5 mins